blynkkk/blynkkk.github.io/readme.md

 <img src="images/pin_selection.png" style="width: 300px;"/>

-> Illustration showing how Physical PIN is connected to Pin in the APP.

 When you are done with the Settings - press **PLAY** button.
 This will switch you from EDIT mode to PLAY mode where you can interact with widgets.

 <img src="images/play_button.png" style="width: 300px;"/>